Unity-Technologies/UnityDataTools/Analyzer/README.md

   recursively.
 * databaseName (string): database filename, it will be overwritten if it already exists.
 * searchPattern (string): file search pattern (e.g. \*.bundle).
-* extractReferences (bool): determines if the references (PPtrs) must be extracted and saved in the 'refs' table.
+* skipReferences (bool): determines if the CRC calculation and references (PPtrs) extraction must skipped.
+This is faster, but the refs table will be empty and the duplicate assets won't be accurate.
 Calling this method will create the SQLite output database and will recursively process the files matching the search pattern in the provided path.
 It will add a row in the 'objects' table for each serialized object.
 This table contain basic information such as the size and the name of the object (if it has one).

 # How to use the database